nextcloud/mail/README.md

 DROP TABLE oc_mail_collected_addresses;
 ```

-Go to ownCloud Mail in the browser and run this from the developer console to clear the cache:
+Go to Nextcloud Mail in the browser and run this from the developer console to clear the cache:
 ```
 localStorage.clear();
 ```